Posted on 10/02/2018 at 09:45 AM

 Transactional Intent is best used to describe a user who is actively looking to make a purchase right away, but perhaps they are still looking for which product has better reviews and is a better value for a certain price-point.

-Commercial Intent is similar to the Transactional Intent, but is a broad category for users who are still searching for what they want to buy.
+Commercial Intent is similar to the Transactional Intent but is a broad category for users who are still searching for what they want to buy.
 For example, if the user is looking at buying a car, they might still be in the process of figuring out their financing options, comparing Chevrolet and Ford, checking out what models get the best gas mileage.
 A user here is still researching information for a purchase they are going to make, but likely not immediately.

 How Does This Help My Website?

-If a user visits your page, you want to make sure that the location the user came from and the content you are showing that user match up, otherwise the user will likely leave the page and (worst-case scenario) hop on to your competitor’s site.
+If a user visits your page, you want to make sure that the location the user came from and the content you are showing that user matches up, otherwise the user will likely leave the page and (worst-case scenario) hop on to your competitor’s site.

 By thinking about the end-goal of the user, Google is able to achieve a better understanding of the thought process that might bring a user to a specific conclusion or could influence the user to make a specific decision.
 In order to optimize the understanding of a user’s search experience, Google breaks down the priorities of the user into the four categories mentioned above.